Jobs Fill Your Pockets. Adventure Fills Your Soul. We Can Do Both!...Read more

 Despite being involved in the lifestyle for so many years, Workamper News acquired its first RV in early 2012 (a Class A gas motorhome).
 The Andersons and Duquettes went on a few different RV trips that year to visit some employers and meet up with Workampers - including a great adventure to Yellowstone National Park that resulted in the largest feature ever for the magazine!
 This really gave the family the RV-bug, and it wasn't long until Steve & Kathy Jo traded in the Class A gas for a larger Class A diesel, sold their sticks 'n bricks in one day, and became full-time RVers.
 Luke & Jody, not to be left behind, went the fifth wheel route and adopted a fifth wheel in the fall of 2013.
 They finally sold their house and became fulltimers in 2015.

-That brings us up to date for now, but things are always changing.
+Things are always changing.
 Keep an eye out for new and exciting things to come in the future!

 Workamper News Timeline